Loader gif

 IRS Form 1040-ES is the document used to calculate how much you need to pay in quarterly estimated taxes.

 Also, be sure to keep records of any business-related expenses from your side gig.
-For example, if you’re a wedding photographer on the weekends, keep track of travel expenses and equipment costs.
+For example, if you’re a photographer on the weekends, keep track of travel expenses and equipment costs.
 You’ll ultimately pay taxes on the profit of your side gig, so you need proof of expenses, like receipts, to reduce your tax burden.

 When you need to pay quarterly estimated taxes